Renovamen/renovamen.github.io/src/pages/index.md

 Previously, I received my master's degree in [Computer Science](https://www.bu.edu/cs/) from [Boston University](https://www.bu.edu/) and my bachelor's degree in [Software Engineering](http://sse.tongji.edu.cn/) from [Tongji University](https://www.tongji.edu.cn/).
 I also interned at Kuaishou and PKU.

----

-I do machine learning by day and build things for web by night.
-Currently, I am working mostly on [ohmycv.app](https://ohmycv.app), a smooth, privacy-first online resume builder.
-If you would like to see a more "web developer" homepage of mine, please see [portfolio.zxh.io](https://portfolio.zxh.io/) or [dashboard.zxh.io](https://dashboard.zxh.io/).
+By the way, take a look at [some things](/projects) I've built as a web developer, featuring [ohmycv.app](https://ohmycv.app) - a sleek, privacy-first online resume builder.

 ## Education